Adolph G. Metzner

-Adolph G. Metzner was a German-born pharmacist from Lörrach, Baden-Württemberg, Germany, who immigrated to the United States in 1856 and served as a captain in the Union Army, 32nd Indiana Volunteer Infantry Regiment, during the American Civil War.
+Adolph G. Metzner was a pharmacist from Lörrach, Grand Duchy of Baden.
+He immigrated to the United States in 1856 and served as a captain in the Union Army, 32nd Indiana Volunteer Infantry Regiment, during the American Civil War.
 Metzner co-founded the Metzner and Hatt Tile Company around 1880 at Hamilton, Ohio, and served as its vice president for more than ten years; in 1884 the company was renamed the Hamilton Tile Works.
 In 1900 he helped reestablish the C. Pardee Works at Perth Amboy, New Jersey.
 Metzner died in 1918 and is buried at Crown Hill Cemetery in Indianapolis, Indiana.

 Early life and education

 Metzner was born on August 16, 1834, in the village of Lörrach, Baden-Württemberg, Germany.
 He attended the University of Freiburg in the Grand Duchy of Baden, Germany, where he earned a degree as a pharmacist.
 Metzner immigrated to the United States in 1856 and entered into a business partnership as a druggist with Henry J. Stein in Louisville, Kentucky.